coffeelabor/webapi-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

 - [ ] Mention two parts of Express that you learned about this week.

+       One of the features of express is that it gives routing the added functionality of Middleware.
+Another is that RESTful services can work with JSON

 - [ ] What is Express Middleware?

+       As described in lecture middleware is like an assembly line that the server code runs through with each stop on the line (i.e. a middleware function) either adds or checks the code.

 - [ ] How can a client send data to an API?

+      A client can send data by doing a POST which creates data, a PUT which updates data, and a DELETE which removes data

 - [ ] What can the API return to help clients know if a request was successful?

+      A status(200) can be sent to show that the request was successful

 - [ ] What Express feature can we use to partition an application into sub-applications?

+      The application can be split up by adding middleware and error handling.
+This allows the code to be dry by calling redundant code that may be used in multiple places

 ## Minimum Viable Product